 Bayview Pioneer Cemetery

-The Lakeside Subdivision in Amherstview now has a monument to recognize this historic cemetery.
+This historic cemetery found within Bayview Pioneer Park in Amherstview (close to the entrance of the park on MacDougall Drive) now has a monument to recognize the site.
 This family burial ground is attributed to the "Rose" family and their descendants who were United Empire Loyalists.

 They settled in this location in 1784, having received a land grant as a reward for their loyalty and support of the British Crown during the American Revolutionary War.
 The cemetery contains the remains of at least thirteen individuals who were buried here between the late eighteenth and early nineteenth centuries, including Mattias Rose (1726 - 1809), from Saratoga, New York.